ropwareJB/massive.hx/Readme.md

 - Check at compiletime if object B has all props from object A.
 - Allow assignment to anonymous structures
 - Allow assignment from anonymous structures
-- Scenarios?
-- @:scenario metadata
+- Scenarios actually looking up
 - public readable check

 [1]: https://code.tutsplus.com/tutorials/mass-assignment-rails-and-you--net-31695